-HAK 1, HAK 4 & HAK 7 are certified sustainable through the Marine Stewardship Council Fisheries Standard.
+HAK 1 and HAK 4 are certified sustainable through the Marine Stewardship Council Fisheries Standard.
 To view the supporting documents for the most recent MSC assessment, click here.

 New Zealand hake is harvested mainly by trawl from the South Island, off the east and west coasts and in sub-Antarctic waters.
 The two main fisheries, off the west coast of the South Island and on the Chatham Rise, have traditionally consisted of bycatch in the much larger hoki fisheries, but in recent years both have become important target fisheries.
 Because the hake fisheries overlap with the hoki and ling fisheries they are often considered and managed as a ‘complex’, due to the influence they have on each other and the additive effects that may result.